 Kimberley has been writing about the latest trends on fashion, food, health & more for more than 20 years.
 Her work has been published in The New York Times, Los Angeles Times, People, In Touch, Japanese Vogue, Hollywood Reporter, Las Vegas Review-Journal, Las Vegas Sun and KNPR’s Desert Companion among other national publications.

-Lindsey is an Associate Editor at Weedmaps writing on the beats of culture, politics, trend and industry.
-A weed-snob from Denver, Colorado, she’s been documenting the cannabis industry for a decade.
+Lindsey Bartlett is an Associate Editor at Weedmaps writing on the beats of culture, politics, trend, industry, and product.
+An advocate, medical patient since 2009, and weed-snob from Denver, Colorado, Bartlett has been documenting the cannabis industry since 2012.

 Nic is an editor for Weedmaps running the culture desk.
 He spends hours on the internet exploring online communities, trends, technology, consumerism, and social issues.
 You know, all the important, interesting shit you want to know about.